xlang-ai/instructor-embedding/README.md

 We introduce **Instructor**👨‍🏫, an instruction-finetuned text embedding model that can generate text embeddings tailored to any task (e.g., classification, retrieval, clustering, text evaluation, etc.) and domains (e.g., science, finance, etc.) ***by simply providing the task instruction, without any finetuning***.
 Instructor👨‍ achieves sota on 70 diverse embedding tasks!

-## Get Started
+## Installation
 It is very easy to use INSTRUCTOR for any text embeddings.
-We recommend to first create a virtual environment:
+You can easily try it out in [Colab notebook](https://colab.research.google.com/drive/1P7ivNLMosHyG7XOHmoh7CoqpXryKy3Qt?usp=sharing).
+In your local machine, we recommend to first create a virtual environment:
 ```bash
 conda env create -n instructor python=3.7
 git clone https://github.com/HKUNLP/instructor-embedding